Zydak/Vulkan-Path-Tracer/TechnicalOverview.md

 To speed up the rendering we can use a method called **Russian Roulette** which terminates path with low throughput without biasing the result (keeping the expected value the same).
 Here's how it works:

-Theoritically to have a completely unbiased and mathematically correct result of the sample we should bounce the ray through the scene infinite amount of times, which is completely impossible to do.
-But as each succesive bounce does less and less visually (it's throughput decreases) path tracers usually set the bounce limit to some hardcoded value like 10 or 20, so the image is still "visually" correct, although it's mathematically wrong.
+Theoretically to have a completely unbiased and mathematically correct result of the sample we should bounce the ray through the scene infinite amount of times, which is completely impossible to do.
+But as each successive bounce does less and less visually (it's throughput decreases) path tracers usually set the bounce limit to some hardcoded value like 10 or 20, so the image is still "visually" correct, although it's mathematically wrong.
 But how do we choose this limit?
 If it's too small we're biasing the result, if it's too large we're wasting time on computing low throughput paths which don't change anything visually.
 Here's when the **Russian Roulette** comes into play.

 At each ray-surface intersection, we set a probability $p_i$ it can be chosen in any manner, I set it based on the maximum value of one of three RGB ray channels.
 A random number $r$ is generated, and if $r$ is less than $p_i$, the ray continues, otherwise, it terminates.
 If the ray continues, its contribution is multiplied by a factor of $\frac{1}{p_i}$ to account for the termination of other paths.
 Here's a mathematical formulation of this: